Resources and Reflections on Providing Exam Accommodations in a Remote Learning Environment

 Join practitioners from two different schools who will discuss common challenges involving providing remote exam accommodations during the 2020-21 academic year.
 This webinar will cover individual institutional responses to these challenges and the overall impact experienced from this journey, including discussions about exam integrity, service delivery, and communication with stakeholders.
 Thirty minutes at the end of the session will be dedicated for Q&A regarding remote exam accommodations.

-Legal Year in Review: Remastered
+The Legal Year in Review, Round II

 Wednesday, September 29, 2:00-4:00 pm EASTERN